ishakumar98/website/README.md

 # GO:OD Website Replica

-This is an exact replica of the [GO:OD website](https://go-od.co/) featuring a clean, minimalist design with portfolio-style folder navigation.
+This is a clean, minimalist design with portfolio-style folder navigation.

 ## Features